charmalt/final-project-pop/README.md

 ### Prerequisites

-This requires Node to run it and npm as the package manager to simplify the build process and include all necessary dependencies.
+This requires Node.js to run it and npm as the package manager to simplify the build process and include all necessary dependencies.
 If you do not have Node installed it is recommended you do so ([Node](https://nodejs.org/en/download/)).

 ### Installing